-Back in the day, many famous people have played this game in Place de Gaulle.
-It’s the reason why Petanque became a well-known leisure activity in Saint-Paul de Vence.
+Many famous people have played this game in Place de Gaulle back in the day.
+It’s why Petanque became a well-known leisure activity in Saint-Paul de Vence.

 If we ever want to learn how to play Petanque, we visit the Tourist Information Office.
 There, we can get a lesson on how to play Petanque.

 The lesson lasts for 1 hour, and the fee is 7 EUR per person.
 Kids under 12 are free to join.
 Don’t worry about the language because they can teach us Petanque in English.
 We can reserve a lesson on these numbers: +33 (0)4 93 32 86 95.

 Visit Maeght Fondation.

 Place de Gaulle is almost outside of the walled city.
 From here, we can reach Maeght Fondation within 20 minutes on foot.

 Checking Maeght Fondation is another unmissable thing to do in Saint-Paul de Vence.
 Why?
 Because it houses one of the “biggest” 20th-century art collections in Europe!
 Absolutely, it will be a check on our travel bucket list.

 Maeght Fondation was established by two art dealer-publishers, Aime and Marguerite Maeght.
 Maeght couples were friends with the most important artists of the century, and they represented the artists in some events.

 What’s unique about La Fondation Maeght is the concept of the exhibition.
 The place itself is timeless.
 Individual artworks, architecture, and nature are presented as one complete artwork.